-- Find a person you trust: friend, teacher, or social worker with whom you can talk about your legal questions, housing, counseling, and additional support.
+- Find a person you trust: a friend or a teacher with whom you can discuss your concerns.
+You can also seek professional help (e.g., a social worker or a lawyer) to address legal and housing issues and to provide additional support.
 See “Info & Help” for more information.

 Remember that there can be legal consequences for those who force you to get married.
 The actual consequences can either be a monetary fine or imprisonment.
 Depending on the offence, the person engaging in the illegal activity can get a criminal record.
 Once a person has a criminal record, the ability to travel, get a job, receive child custody, etc. will be very negatively affected.